In this article:

 Share feedback with your team

-One of the key benefits of NPS is that the score and feedback are easy to understand, and they’re an understood standard across companies and industries.
+One of the key benefits of NPS is that the score and related feedback are easy to understand and track over time.
+Improvements can be celebrated by your team!

-Because of this simplicity, the feedback is accessible to all those in your organization.
-For example, if customers recently complained about a site bug, that feedback would be actionable by support teams, engineering teams, and marketing teams.
+Importantly, the NPS score and feedback can be a call to action.
+For example, if customers complain about a site bug, that feedback can become actionable by your support, engineering, and marketing teams.

 Check out section 6.
 Reviewing and Acting on Feedback and section 8.
 Integrating with Other Applications to explore all the ways to keep the rest of your team in the loop regarding NPS feedback with Delighted.